Our Offerings

 REGISTRATION CLOSED - CLASS NOW IN PROGRESS!

-Children ages 4 and up are invited to join our 3-part board game series with Speech Language Pathologist Stephanie Harrigan M.S., CCC-SLP.
+Children ages 4 and up are invited to join our board game club with Speech Language Pathologist Stephanie Harrigan M.S., CCC-SLP.
 Co-led by Licensed and Board Certified Behavior Analyst (and co-owner) Caitlin Bennett.

 This series is geared for AAC (augmentative and alternative communication) users of all abilities.
 Bring your icons, switches, and dedicated devices to connect, communicate, and most importantly play.
 Visual supports and switches will also be provided.
 This group will focus on building vocabulary, communication skills, and cooperative peer interactions in a fun and engaging way.
 All abilities welcome and supported.